pleb-devs/ai-guides/maple/maple-app-quickstart.md

 - Turn on Live Data in a chat when you need up-to-date answers; Maple will privately fetch results from the web and combine them with the selected model.
 - Live Data uses the same encrypted stack as normal chats, and Maple does not use your browsing queries or results to train models.

+### Image workflows
+- Use image uploads for things like slide summaries, UI reviews, and text-in-image extraction; keep files under 5MB and crop or resize to what you actually need.
+- Attach only one image per message and include context (for example, “translate the sign and list all numbers you see”) so the model knows what to focus on.
+- Start with a vision-capable model (such as a Gemma or Mistral vision variant) to interpret the image, then switch to a cheaper text model in follow-up turns for additional Q&A.

+### Document workflows
+- For long PDFs and decks, split into ≤5MB chunks and send them sequentially in the same thread; ask for sectioned summaries to keep things organized.
+- After an initial summary, refine your understanding with follow-up questions instead of re-uploading the file (for example, “compare sections 2 and 3 on risk”).
+- Start with a smaller, faster model for extraction, then switch to a stronger reasoning model (like GPT-OSS 120B or DeepSeek R1) when you need deep analysis or synthesis.

 ## Cost savings guide
 - Stay on Free for light use (10 chats/week); upgrade only when you need uploads or higher limits.
 - Pick smaller models (e.g., Mistral Small) for quick replies; reserve heavier models (DeepSeek R1, GPT-OSS 120B) for tough tasks.
 - Keep uploads under 5MB; trim or crop images and split long PDFs to avoid retries.
+- For uploads, compress or split large PDFs and images to reduce tokenization and avoid hitting per-message limits.
+- Pro/Team plans are required for document and image uploads; only upgrade seats that actually need uploads—others can stay on Starter.

 ## Privacy guide
 - Chats, uploads, and voice are encrypted on-device and processed inside secure enclaves; no clear-text logging.